Fine Art Choices

 White gallery frame

-Known as a float frame because the canvas appears to be floating inside the frame, each frame is custom made from solid hardwood and finished in the colour of your choice - black, espresso or white.
+Known as a float frame because the canvas appears to be floating inside the frame.
+There is no glass in front of the canvas or metal print, leaving the texture of the piece visible.
+Each frame is custom made from solid Canadian hardwood and finished in the colour of your choice - black, espresso (dark brown), white, silver (black edges with silver face), or gold (black edges with gold face).

 Black float frame